nus-cs2103-AY2021S1/tp/docs/team/fanminj.md

 ### Project Overview
 Trackr is an application for teaching assistants (TAs) who prefer to use a desktop application for managing their student records.
 It is uses a Command Line Interface (CLI), while still retaining the benefits of a Graphical User Interface (GUI).
-The GUI is created using JavaFX.
-Over the span of a month, our team has written over 10kLoC in Java.
+It is written in Java, and currently has over 10kLoC.

 ### Summary of Contributions